-Dow adds 400 points pre-election, Clorox, Estee Lauder in focus
+Stocks jump in broad rally, Clorox and Dunkin in focus

 |S&P 500

-On the earnings front, shares of consumer giant Clorox rose after posting a strong quarter, in part due to demand for disinfectant products during the pandemic.
-Estee Lauder shares are also higher as business rebounded in key areas such as China.
-Investors will also hear from Marathon Petroleum.
+On the earnings front, shares of consumer giant Clorox rose more than 3% after posting a strong quarter, in part due to the demand for disinfectant products during the pandemic.

 |Ticker